gimesketvirtadieni/slimplexor/README.md

 After a reboot ALSA loopback module should be loaded (this can be validated as described above).

-2. The next step is to define 2 ALSA loopback devices (one device is not enough due to limit of max subdevices per one card):
+2. The next step is to define 2 ALSA loopback devices (one device is not enough due to a limit for max subdevices per one card)

 One way to define required loopback devices is: